-- 1 Turn HARMONY/ECHO on.
+- 1 Turn HARMONY/ECHO on. - VOICE EFFECT

-- Image: State of the state
+REVERB

+DSP

+VARIATION

+HARMONY/ECHO

+MONO

+LEFT HOLD

 - 2 Turn ACMP on (page 28).

 - 3 Play a chord with your left hand and play some notes in the right-hand range of the keyboard.

-The CVP-206/204 has various Harmony/Echo types (page 138).
+The CVP-210/208 has various Harmony/Echo types (page 146).
 The Harmony/Echo type may change according to the selected MAIN voice.

-- For details about Harmony/ Echo types, refer to the separate Data List. - Harmony/Echo is just one of the many Voice Effects you can use.
+FOR OTE For details about Harmony/ Echo types, refer to the separate Data List.

+• Harmony/Echo is just one of the many Voice Effects you can use.
 Try out some of the other effects and see how they can enhance your performance (page 61).